10 Decadent Brownie Recipes We Can’t Stop Baking

 We use cookies (why?)
 You can change cookie preferences.
 Continued site use signifies consent.

 These fudgy chocolate squares are a classic in every baker’s kitchen — but there’s more than one way to make them (especially if you want to try something a little different).
-We’ve got triple-chocolate, cheesecake brownies, brownie crackle cookies and more in this heavenly collection, it’s just up to you to decide which of these brownie recipes to bake:
+We’ve got triple-chocolate, cheesecake brownies, brownie crackle cookies and more in this heavenly collection.
+Now it’s just up to you to decide which of these brownie recipes to bake first!

-Triple-chocolate brownies, made with melted butter.
-Why melted butter?
-Because melted butter has already released much of its water content, it makes the finished treats soft and dense, as well as flavourful.
-Get the recipe.